Auburn/FastNoiseLite/JavaScript/README.md

 The DomainWarp method takes in a `Vector2 | Vector3` object, which is any object with x, y or x, y, z properties.

 Use your own Vector class from any math library (e.g. three.js), or a plain object.
 Anything with x, y, and optionally z properties will work.
-Vectors are treated as 3D if they have a `z` property.
+Vectors are treated as 3D if their `z` property is defined.
 ```typescript
 let noise = new FastNoiseLite();
 noise.SetDomainWarpType(FastNoiseLite.DomainWarpType.OpenSimplex2);